aghogwarts/DisnakeWavelinkBot/Readme.md

 ```bash
 poetry install
 ```
+As we have included a `pyproject.toml` file, it will install the dependencies automatically.

 ## Bot Configuration
 You can configure the bot by using the file called ``config.yml`` in the ``config`` directory.